isomerpages/moe-stpatricks/announcement/2023/_posts/2023-09-27-post-School Canteen Stall Vacancy.md

 * Selected main applicant must be in personal attendance at the stall during the whole of the operation hours.

-A.  [Application Form](https://www.stpatricks.moe.edu.sg/files/announcement/application_for_canteen-stall_in_existing_school.pdf) must be completed and submitted to the school’s General Office **by Fri, 27 Oct 2023** with the following documents:
+2. [Application Form](https://www.stpatricks.moe.edu.sg/files/announcement/application_for_canteen-stall_in_existing_school.pdf) must be completed and submitted to the school’s General Office **by Fri, 27 Oct 2023** with the following documents:

 * Photocopy of the applicant’s NRIC (front and back)
 * Proposed menu and pricing